 A fireplace may be cozy, but keep your pets away from open flames!
 Whether it’s the fireplace, the menorah on the windowsill, or just regular old evergreen-scented candles, always be aware of open flames and keep them out of reach of four-legged family members.

 Kissin’ by the Mistletoe

-Mistletoe, holly and poinsettias can all be toxic to dogs and cats.
+Mistletoe, holly, and poinsettias can all be toxic to dogs and cats.
 For example, holly and poinsettias can cause nausea and vomiting, while mistletoe can cause cardiovascular problems.
-Fake mistletoe will earn you just as many smooches as the real stuff, and it’s safer for your pets!
+Fake mistletoe will earn you just as many smooches as the real stuff, and it’s safer for your pets (as long as it isn’t swallowed).
 If silk flowers really aren’t your thing, make sure to ask your local florist about pet-safe holiday bouquets.